-MPO staff recommends that the Boston Region MPO vote to adopt this set of SFY 2021 TAM performance targets for the Boston region.
-Should the MPO select this approach, staff will present and describe these targets in the performance chapters of the FFYs 2022-26 TIP document.
+MPO staff recommends that the Boston Region MPO vote to adopt this set of SFY 2022 TAM performance targets for the Boston region.
+Should the MPO select this approach, staff will present and describe these targets in the performance chapters of the FFYs 2023-27 TIP document.
 Going forward, the MPO will work with transit agencies and the Massachusetts Department of Transportation to use TAM performance measures and targets to monitor the condition of transit assets in the region, and to consider what effect the transit programs and projects proposed for the MPO's TIP will have on future transit state of good repair.

 The Boston Region Metropolitan Planning Organization (MPO) operates its programs, services, and activities in compliance with federal nondiscrimination laws including Title VI of the Civil Rights Act of 1964 (Title VI), the Civil Rights Restoration Act of 1987, and related statutes and regulations.
 Title VI prohibits discrimination in federally assisted programs and requires that no person in the United States of America shall, on the grounds of race, color, or national origin (including limited English proficiency), be excluded from participation in, denied the benefits of, or be otherwise subjected to discrimination under any program or activity that receives federal assistance.
-Related federal nondiscrimination laws administered by the Federal Highway Administration, Federal Transit Administration, or both, prohibit discrimination on the basis of age, sex, and disability.
+Related federal nondiscrimination on the basis of age, sex, and disability.
 The Boston Region MPO considers these protected populations in its Title VI Programs, consistent with federal interpretation and administration.
 In addition, the Boston Region MPO provides meaningful access to its programs, services, and activities to individuals with limited English proficiency, in compliance with U.S. Department of Transportation policy and guidance on federal Executive Order 13166.